How Rep. Herrera Beutler saved her baby

 They finally convinced the doctor to try one round, and saw instant results.

 "Immediately, when that fluid was introduced, her chest heaved and she began to breathe that fluid in.
-And so you don't know what's happening, but you know that she's doing what she's supposed to," said Dan Beutler, who understandably gets chocked up remembering that magical moment.
+And so you don't know what's happening, but you know that she's doing what she's supposed to," said Dan Beutler, who understandably gets choked up remembering that magical moment.

 But it wasn't a one-time cure.
 For the treatment to succeed, Herrera Beutler had to get saline injections regularly.
 That meant driving an hour-plus each way early in the mornings to Baltimore before she started her day on Capitol Hill.